 - Ability to focus on proactive measures to prevent common issues.

-Why Self-Service Options To Address Help Desk Call Reductions Fall Flat
+Why Self-Service Options to Address Help Desk Call Reductions Fall Flat

-It’s much more convenient to simply dial up the help desk rather than try to hunt for something they don’t know exists.
-People are lazy overall (including myself) and it’s a lot easier to pick up the phone or click chat than hunting through a self-service option trying to find the right words to use for a search and not even knowing if something exists to help you.
+It’s much more convenient to dial the help desk rather than try to hunt for something they don’t know exists.
+People are lazy overall (including myself), and it’s a lot easier to pick up the phone or click chat than hunting through a self-service option trying to find the right words to use for a search and not even knowing if something exists to help you.

 Here are some other reasons why self-service help options often fail:

-- Insufficient resources: Implementing and maintaining self-service options require a lot of resources such as personnel and technology, which organizations may not allocate adequately.
+- Insufficient resources: Implementing and maintaining self-service options require a lot of resources, such as personnel and technology, which organizations may not allocate adequately.

-- Inaccurate or outdated information: If the self-service options do not provide accurate or up-to-date information, employees may lose trust in the system and resort to calling the help desk rather than bothering with a library of poor resources.
+- Inaccurate or outdated information: If the self-service options do not provide accurate or up-to-date information, employees may lose trust in the help system and resort to calling the help desk rather than bothering with a library of poor resources.

 - Lack of integration: If self-service options are not integrated with other systems or databases within the organization, all the resources available might not be surfaced in one place.
 People aren’t going to hunt in several different systems.